-Police: Woman detained after starting fire inside Austin Peay Walmart
+Woman sets fire to Walmart clothing rack

 The incident happened at the location in the 3900 block of Austin Peay Highway.

-According to police, they received a 911 call from the store around 7 a.m. and took the woman in for questioning.
-It appears no charges have been filed at this point.
+According to police, they received a 911 call from the store around 7 a.m. and took the woman in for questioning after employees said she caught a rack of clothes on fire.
+They were to put the blaze out just as firefighters arrived on the scene.

 Thankfully no one inside was hurt.